 Seascape Caribbean works at the forefront of the industry to improve the capacity, predictability and durability of coral restoration projects and is a founding member to the Coral Restoration Consortium; a NOAA-facilitated global collaborative of coral restoration practitioners, working to bring the concept to the mainstream.

-Seascape Caribbean developed the buoyant mid-water line (BDL), also known as Clothesline or String nursery for the in situ culture of coral fragments under Jamaican conditions in 2004 and 2005.
-A combination of the nursery designs of Bowden-Kerby and of Shafir, this system provide predictable high-survivorship and high healing and growth rates per nursery propagule or fragment.
+Seascape Caribbean developed the BDL (buoyant drop-loop/drop-line line nursery), also known as Clothesline or String nursery, for the in situ culture of coral fragments under Jamaican conditions in 2004 and 2005.
+A combination of the nursery designs of Bowden-Kerby and of Shafir, this system provides predictably high-survivorship and strong healing and growth rates per nursery propagule or fragment.
 BDL overview => Seascape Caribbean also employs various forms of Tree, FUCA and frame nursery as conditions and project needs require.
 These systems all produce large, visually attractive corals for immediate high-impact both in the nursery and on the reefscape, usually at targeted spacial scales under landscaping and/or horticultural themes.

 Seascape Caribbean, in collaboration with D&E Marine of Montego Bay, has developed high-survivorship methods for the large turf-plug removal and relocation of Thalassia seagrasses employing hydraulic cutters.